Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Water Weird.md

 Like most elementals, a water weird has no concept of good or evil.
 However, a water weird bound to a sacred or befouled source of water begins to take on the nature of that site, becoming neutral good or neutral evil.

 A neutral good water weird tries to frighten away interlopers rather than kill them, while a neutral evil water weird kills its victims for pleasure and might turn against its summoner.
-A water weird loses its evil alignment if its waters are cleansed with a [[Purify Food And Drink|purify food and drink]] spell.
+A water weird loses its evil alignment if its waters are cleansed with a [[5.
+Mechanics\Spells\Purify Food And Drink.md|purify food and drink]] spell.

 ## Elemental Nature